Symptoms of Nursing Home Abuse

 - Malnutrition or dehydration

-- Severe weight loss or weight gain
+- Severe and unexplainable weight loss or weight gain

 - Missed medication doses